 - Facial Treatment Specialist

 - Make-Up Artist

 - Permanent Cosmetics and Tattooing

-Facts like student enrollment figures and the number of students getting financial aid, may help one school stand out.
+Facts like student enrollment and the number of students getting financial aid may help you decide if this school is a good fit for you.
 Review all of these stats in the table below.

 Sources: *NCES College Navigator